50th Anniversary of Earth Day

 EARTH DAY TURNS 50, LET’S CELEBRATE!

-Let’s celebrate the 50th Anniversary of Earth Day by taking care of ourselves, of each other, and our earth.
-Below are some family-friendly activities for you to experience on April 22 or throughout the month.
-Participate in virtual events that inspire hope or expand your knowledge.
-Find free programming for youth and adults.
+This year makes the 50th's Anniversary of Earth Day.
+Let’s celebrate all year long by taking care of ourselves, of each other, and our earth.
+Below are some family-friendly activities for you to enjoy alone or with the whole family.
 Share what you are doing on social media by using the hashtag #ourcityourearth.

 Digging your hands in the soil is not only good for your physical health, but your mental health as well.
 Welcome in spring by working in your garden - plant native species, grow veggies, make your own compost, or even just pull weeds.
 Go here for tips, videos, and step-by-step guides on how to compost at home, select the right plants for your garden, carbon farm, and where to purchase plants and seeds during the Shelter-in-Place Order.